AI is enhancing performance and even scouting future talent in elite sport. Sports technology and data are key to success, but come with legal risks.

 AuthorsEleanor GreenAllana Edwards

-From the design of football boots to disparities in training facilities, here Allana Edwards and Eleanor Green investigate the potential factors behind the prominence of female ACL injuries and ask — can anything be done to halt this epidemic?
+From the design of football boots and hormonal fluctuations to disparities in training facilities, here Allana Edwards and Eleanor Green investigate the potential factors behind the prominence of female ACL injuries and ask — can anything be done to halt this epidemic?

 Why are ACL injuries more common in female players?